grafov/go-playground/README.md

 * `M-x go-playground` for start playground buffer for a new snippet from any mode
 * `Ctl-Return` for compile and run your code
-* `M-x go-playground-remove-current-snippet` for removing current snippet (with its directory and all files) after you done with it
+* `M-x go-playground-rm` for removing the current snippet (with its directory and all files) after you done with it

 Mode not offers default bindings except `Ctl-Return`.
 Just left it for you.